jack-diamond/interviewalgorithms/README.md

 - S: At iridium i failed to do one of my tasks before the meeting due to wanting to learn other parts of the stack
 - A: Decided to take more ownership of the tasks i was assigned and made sure to be prepared for the meeting.
 - R: from then on i had decided to give follow up of notes for the meeting and updates on the project
-- (another time could be workign on a school project and not getting all the requirements done) resulting in me focusing on Tell me a situation where you had to take a tough decision
+- (another time could be workign on a school project and not getting all the requirements done) resulting in me focusing on
+#### failures
+- meeting deadline at iridium with dashboard based on reports and how i used follow up emails, after meeting notes
+- engineering project for hovercraft. how our project failed final run, ownership of project, lead team for meetings

+Tell me a situation where you had to take a tough decision
 Tell me a situation where you helped someone, even though its not your part
 Tell me a situation when you don't have enough time to evaluate all the options before doing something.